 The safety features incorporate auto-pan detection, a diagnostic error message system, and a low and high voltage cautioning system.

-The settings and controls on this unit are clear and straightforward; we’ve additionally heard kudos for the numbers which light up however are not LCD (which numerous individuals discover to be tough to distinguish as they grow older).
+The settings and controls on this unit are clear and straightforward; we’ve also heard kudos for the numbers that light up; however, they are not LCD (which numerous individuals discover to be tough to distinguish as they grow older).

 6. What Pots and Pans Can I Use on an Induction Stovetop?

-Aluminium or copper are not compatible (at any rate, not as materials on their own) on an induction cooktop because of magnetic and electrical properties of those specific metals.
-Preferably cast iron, stainless steel and typical iron pans are suitable.
+Aluminium or copper are not compatible (at any rate, not as materials on their own) on an induction cooktop because of those specific metals’ magnetic and electrical properties.
+Preferably cast iron, stainless steel, and typical iron pans are suitable.